Skip to content

 In a hurry?
 TL;DR

-- 1Prioritize adaptability and flexibility over raw strength or intellect for long-term survival.
+• 1Prioritize adaptability and flexibility over static strength or intelligence for long-term survival and success.

 Why It Matters